funvill/funvill.github.io/_posts/2012-10-09-i-visited-hacklab-hackerspace.md

 ---
-title: I visited Hacklab hackerspace
+title: "I visited Hacklab hackerspace"
 date: 2012-10-09 00:01:00
+categories:
-categories: Travel
+- Travel
 tags:
 - hackspace
 - Interesting
 - photos
 - travel
+slug: i-visited-hacklab-hackerspace

 ---

 While visiting <a href="http://www.toronto.ca/">Toronto</a> I was able to make it down to <a href="http://hacklab.to/">Hacklab.To</a> and get a tour of their space.

 It was a very well set up space with lots of projects all around the space.
 Including an <a href="http://hacklab.to/archives/automata-or-things-that-go-put-put/">automated train system with a crane</a>,  Lots of <a href="http://hacklab.to/archives/brain-food-double-post-raspberry-pi-cases-and-train-overlord-progress/">RaspberryPI projects</a> including an interactive touch screen that gave information about the space.